Endriartono Sutarto: Military career

-Endriartono's military career soared during the administration of former president Abdurrahman “Gus Dur” Wahid until October 9, when the president installed him as Army Chief (KASAD) replacing Gen. Tyasno Sudarto.
+Endriartono's military career soared during the administration of former president Abdurrahman “Gus Dur” Wahid until 9 October, when the president installed him as Army Chief (KASAD) replacing Gen. Tyasno Sudarto.

 Apart from his seasoned military knowledge, Endriartono who speaks fluent English has completed his undergraduate degree from Military Law School (STHM) in Jakarta.

-Endriartono has also taken a wide range of military courses while climbed up to top posts in the military, among others Sussarcab Infanteri (Infantry Basic Branch/Corps Course), Suslapa I Infanteri (Infantry Officer Advanced Course), Army School for Commanders (SESKOAD), Armed Forces Commanders’ School (SESKO ABRI) and National Resilience Institute (Lemhanas).
-Besides, he also furthered his education to develop his specialty including Susjurpa Course, English Course, Air Borne, Ranger, Path Finder Course, Combat Instructor Course and Infantry Battalion Commander Course.
+Endriartono has also taken a wide range of military courses while climbing up to top posts in the military, among others Sussarcab Infanteri (Infantry Basic Branch/Corps Course), Suslapa I Infanteri (Infantry Officer Advanced Course), Army School for Commanders (SESKOAD), Armed Forces Commanders’ School (SESKO ABRI) and National Resilience Institute (Lemhanas).
+Besides, he also furthered his education to develop his specialty including the Susjurpa Course, English Course, Air Borne, Ranger, Path Finder Course, Combat Instructor Course, and Infantry Battalion Commander Course.

-He attained military top post when former president Megawati Soekarnoputri appointed him TNI chief on June 2, 2002.
+He attained a military top post when former president Megawati Soekarnoputri appointed him TNI chief on 2 June 2002.
 The country's history recorded him as the 12th Indonesian Military Chief.

-The downfall of New Order and the birth of Reform era in 1998 have somehow served as a turning point for the Indonesian Military history.
-The TNI began its grueling job to reform its task, function and role in the newly exercised democracy by focusing on defense and security aspect and staying away from political arena.
-With pressures and the call of the era, TNI must be sterile from politics unlike in the past when military owned dual function in defense and security as well as in politics.
-History has it that TNI was an integral part of the New Order regime because the TNI, especially the army, was deemed as Suharto's golden child.
+The downfall of the New Order and the birth of the Reform era in 1998 have somehow served as a turning point in Indonesian Military history.
+The TNI began its grueling job to reform its task, function and role in the newly exercised democracy by focusing on defense and security aspects and staying away from the political arena.
+With pressures and the call of the era, TNI must be sterile from politics unlike in the past when the military owned dual function in defense and security as well as in politics.
+History has it that the TNI was an integral part of the New Order regime because the TNI, especially the army, was deemed Suharto's golden child.
 The latter was a five-star army general.

-However, commitments shown from top down, TNI brass to its soldiers, have gradually won the public's trust.
-The neutrality of the military was put on a test when the country had its first-ever direct election in 2004 as politicians and political parties attempted to draw military into political arena, yet again.
+However, commitments shown from the top down, from TNI brass to its soldiers, have gradually won the public's trust.
+The neutrality of the military was put to a test when the country had its first-ever direct election in 2004 as politicians and political parties attempted to draw military into political arena, yet again.
 Under the leadership of then Gen. Endriartono Sutarto, the forces strongly opposed the attempts.
 Firmly and consistently Endriartono prevented political hands to infiltrate into the institution.
 The 2004 elections was a success and dubbed the most democratic elections the country ever had.
 Retired military general, Susilo Bambang Yudhoyono was elected president and TNI remained keeping its distance from political practices.
 Endriartono has demonstrated his true patriotic call and played crucial role in keeping TNI neutrality in the 2004 general elections.